Bachelor's Degree in History

-The Bachelor's Degree in Art History from the University of La Laguna has been developed in accordance with current regulations, and more specifically based on the provisions of Royal Decree 1393/2007, of 29 October, which establishes the organization of official university education, and the various regulations issued by the University of La Laguna: the Regulations of the Undergraduate Studies Commission of the University of La Laguna (approved by the Governing Council on 22 October 2007) and the General Guidelines for the Design of Undergraduate Degrees of the University of La Laguna (Governing Council of 30 January 2008).
-Among other guidelines, in addition to those included in the general regulations of the Ministry of Education and Science, it is worth noting those relating to the following aspects:
+The Bachelor's Degree in Art History from the University of La Laguna has been developed in accordance with current regulations, and more specifically based on the provisions of Royal Decree 1393/2007, of October 29, which establishes the organization of official university studies, and on the various regulations issued by the University of La Laguna: the Regulations of the Undergraduate Studies Committee of the University of La Laguna (approved by the Governing Council on October 22, 2007) and the General Guidelines for the Design of Undergraduate Degrees at the University of La Laguna (Governing Council of January 30, 2008).
+Among other guidelines, in addition to those included in the general regulations of the Ministry of Education and Science, the following aspects should be noted:

 In accordance with ministerial guidelines and those of our own University, we decided to include optional subjects in 10%, an external internship of 18 compulsory credits, and a 6-credit assessment of the final degree project.
 These criteria give our draft curriculum the following structure: